Impact of cavity geometry on microlaser dynamics

-In this work, we experimentally demonstrate the classical ray dynamics has a profound impact on the spatio-temporal dynamics of semiconductor microcavity lasers.
-Multiple cavity geometries featuring chaotic or integrable ray dynamics are investigated.
-We find the strength and occurrence of irregular pulsations of the laser emission have a strong correlation with the local structure size of lasing modes, that is, high-Q resonances.
-This characteristic size is determined by the local directionality of the wave propagation inside the cavity, which corresponds to the classical ray dynamics.
-Hence, we extend the paradigm of ray-wave correspondence from tailoring static laser properties to engineering the nonlinear lasing dynamics by utilizing classical ray dynamics.
+Here we extend the paradigm of ray-wave correspondence to engineering the nonlinear lasing dynamics by utilizing classical ray dynamics.
+We judiciously choose several cavity shapes not only with distinct types of ray dynamics: chaotic vs. integrable, but more importantly, with varying structural sizes and degrees of spatial localization of their lasing modes.
+We find the strength and occurrence of irregular pulsations of the laser emission are strongly correlated with the local structure size of the lasing modes, which are normally the most long-lived passive cavity resonances.
+This characteristic size is determined by the local directionality of optical propagation inside the cavity, which can be predicted by the classical ray dynamics.

-We select five cavity geometries to elucidate the role of classical ray dynamics.
-We start with a D-shaped cavity, which exhibits fully chaotic ray dynamics~\cite{Bunimovich1979, Ree1999}.
-An optical ray with a long lifetime travels almost everywhere in the cavity in a chaotic manner [Fig.~\ref{fig1}(a$_1$)].
-The ray dynamical properties manifest themselves in the spatial structure of cavity resonances~\cite{Berry1977, Shnirelman1974, Altmann2013, ketzmerick2022chaotic, you2022universal}.
-Figure~\ref{fig1}(b$_1$) shows numerically a calculated spatial field profile of a high-Q resonance.
-It is spatially extended and exhibits a fine irregular structure, which contributes to stable lasing dynamics~\cite{Bittner2018a}.